 Along portions of the Project that are allowed to restore to pre-construction conditions (e.g., in areas outside of the permanent right-of-way), successful restoration will be determined by monitoring reclaimed areas and comparing them to adjacent undisturbed areas and targeted conditions.
-MVP will monitor and record the success of revegetation on USFS-managed lands for up to five growing seasons or until the area is 80 percent revegetated.
-Inspection will be completed as least annually.
-MVP will submit a status report to the USFS following each inspection.
+MVP will monitor and record the success of revegetation on FS lands for five growing seasons or longer, until the FS has determined that revegetation has been successful and scenic integrity objectives have been met.
+Inspection will be completed at least annually.
+MVP will submit a status report to the FS following each inspection.

 Success criteria will differ within the permanently maintained right-of-way on the JNF, as these areas will not be allowed to achieve a distribution and diversity similar to adjacent undisturbed areas (e.g., they will be maintained in a grassland/low-shrub condition).
-The permanently maintained right-of-way will be considered successfully restored when the soils have been stabilized and a native vegetation community is established that is consistent and compatible with the pipeline's permanent right-of-way (i.e., native low grasses and shallow-rooted shrubs).
+The permanently maintained right-of-way will be considered successfully restored when the soils have been stabilized and a native vegetation community is established that is consistent and compatible with the pipeline's permanent right-of-way (i.e., consistent with the FS's planting guidelines), and when the FS has determined that scenic integrity objectives have been met.
 MVP will feather the ROW as exhibited in figure 2 to ensure that vegetative openings appear more natural and conform to the natural form, line, color, and texture of the existing landscape.
 Temporary work spaces within forested areas would include some level of shrub plantings or shrub seed mixes to soften the hard edge formed between the existing/undisturbed forest and the maintained ROW.
 MVP intends to include woody seed mixes within temporary areas where forest regeneration is desired.

-Following construction, MVP will monitor and record the success of revegetation on USFS-managed lands for up to five growing seasons or until the area is 80 percent revegetated.
-MVP will submit a status report to the USFS following each inspection.
-Should the vegetation in an area not reestablish following five growing seasons, MVP will work with USFS personnel to develop a plan for re-establishment, including monitoring requirements.
+Following construction, MVP will monitor and record the success of revegetation on FSmanaged lands annually for five growing seasons or longer, until the FS has determined that revegetation has been successful and scenic integrity objectives have been met.
+After the annual monitoring for five growing seasons, monitoring will occur once every five years or on a frequency determined by the FS to assure the stratified layers of vegetation are maintained, as depicted in Figure 2.
+MVP will submit a status report to the FS following each inspection.
+Should the vegetation in an area not reestablish following five growing seasons, MVP will work with FS personnel to develop a plan for reestablishment, including monitoring requirements.
 If after the fifth growing season, problem areas have been identified (e.g., seed germination is lower than expected or there is a prevalence of invasive plant species), the area will be re-treated and re-seeded.
-Treatments may include additional seedbed preparation, control of noxious weeds, use of soil amendments, and/or use of another appropriate seed mix (which would have to be approved by the USFS prior to its use).
+Treatments may include additional seedbed preparation, control of noxious weeds, use of soil amendments, and/or use of another appropriate seed mix (which would have to be approved by the FS prior to its use).
 Revegetation efforts will continue until the targeted areas are determined to be successfully revegetated, as defined above.